sbercloud-terraform/terraform-cloud-modules/terraform-cloud-ims/README.md

-# The Terraform module of HUAWEI Cloud IMS service
+# The Terraform module of Cloud.ru IMS service

 What capabilities does the current module provide: